alphaprime-dev/sqlalchemy-temp/README.rst

 Introduction
 -------------

-SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
-SQLAlchemy provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language.
+ilikesql is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL. ilikesql provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language.

-Major SQLAlchemy features include:
+Major ilikesql features include:

 * An industrial strength ORM, built from the core on the identity map, unit of work,